zerosquaredio/arty/35t/tutorial1_vivado_2019.1.md

 ### Goals:
 1. Test out the connection to the Arty board, use the Xilinx tools to program it with a provided bitstream file.
 2. Set up the Arm Cortex-M3 example design, use the Xilinx tools to compile it into a new bitstream file.
-3. Test out the Arm Keil toolflow, verify that we can compile the firmware provided with the Cortex-M3.
+3. Test out the Arm Keil toolflow, verify that we can compile Cortex-M3 example firmware.
 4. Test that we can merge our compiled firmware into our new bitstream and load successfully onto the Arty.

 ### Prerequisite: